 Math-U-See combines hands-on methodology with incremental instruction and continual review in this manipulative-based program.
 It excels in its hands-on presentation of math concepts that enables students to understand how math works.
 It is one of the rare multi-sensory math programs that continues to use manipulatives up through pre-algbegra.

 Manipulative Blocks, Fraction Overlays, and Algebra/Decimal Inserts are used at different levels to teach concepts, primarily using the “rectangle building” principle.
 This basic idea, consistently used throughout the program—even through algebra—is one of the best ways to demonstrate math concepts.
-There is also a digital app version of the manipulatives that offers a virtual experience with the manipulatives.
+There are also digital versions of the manipulatives that offer a virtual experience with the manipulatives.
 These digital manipulatives are available in an app as well as in the Demme Learning Digital Toolbox.
 The app is available for compatible tablets from the Apple app store, Google Play, and Amazon.

 Math-U-See uses a “skill-mastery” approach, requiring students to demonstrate mastery of each topic before moving on.
 The program also builds in systematic reviewof previously learned concepts.
 The program covers all necessary math concepts, but it does not try to correlate the teaching of concepts at the same grade level or in the same order as other programs.

 There are eight courses for elementary grades titled Primer, Alpha, Beta, Gamma, Delta, Epsilon, Zeta, and Pre-Algebra.
 The Greek letter designations were chosen particularly to emphasize the order of learning rather than grade level designation.
 Students should move on to the next level once they’ve mastered the content of a book.
 These first eight books are followed by Algebra 1, Geometry, Algebra 2, PreCalculus with Trigonometry, and Calculus.
-Placement tests for the different levels are available free at the Math-U-See website.
+A free placement tool to help determine your student's level is available on the Math-U-See website.

-Student workbooks and test booklets are softcover books, and the pages are perforated and punched so they can easily be removed, written upon, and placed in binders.
+Student workbooks and test booklets are softcover books, and the pages are perforated so they can easily be removed, written upon, hole-punched, and placed in binders.
 Enrichment exercises have been incorporated into the student workbooks for Primer through Pre-Calculus (with the exception of Algebra 1: Principles of Secondary Mathematics).
 These optional, additional problems stretch students to higher levels of understanding and application of math concepts covered within the lessons.